ATIX-AG/postgresql-debversion-evr/README.md

 - download the extension
 - go to folder containing the extension and run `make install`
-- inside the postgres database run `CREATE EXTENSION debversion;`
+- inside the postgres database run `CREATE EXTENSION debversion_evr;`
-- to uninstall extension from postgres run `DROP EXTENSION debversion;` in database
+- to uninstall extension from postgres run `DROP EXTENSION debversion_evr;` in database

 How to run tests: